weaintplastic/jquery-unveiled-navigation/README.md

 # Unveiled Navigation

-This plugin helps you to create sticky unveiled navigations for you website project.
-Read more about my intentions here:
+This plugin helps you to create sticky unveiled navigations as seen on [medium.com](http://medium.com).
+Read more about my intentions here: https://medium.com/@weaintplastic/2108f9a53631

+Please find an example over at Codepen: http://codepen.io/weaintplastic/full/RNpXOO/

 ### Features